Table of Contents

 2. Living Expenses in Germany

-Living costs vary by city:
+Living costs varies through city:

-Munich, Frankfurt, Stuttgart: Higher cost
+- Munich, Frankfurt, Stuttgart: Higher living expenses.

-Leipzig, Bonn, Aachen: More budget-friendly
+- Leipzig, Bonn, Aachen: More budget-friendly cities.

 3. Scholarships and Funding Options